 Vidisha or Besnagar as it is called in the Pali scriptures presents an aura of the ancient and medieval times.
 Seeded in history related to the Mauryas, the Shungas and the Guptas, historical references are very strong in Vidisha.
 The local population also consists of some tribes.
-This small city today holds proof to its affluent past in the form of some amazing monuments.
+This small city of Madhya Pradesh today holds proof to its affluent past in the form of some amazing monuments.

 Religions in Vidisha